Sitefinity/Sitefinity-CLI/README.md

 Because of the difference in the filtering functionality between the different widgets, after the migration, you need to check the filters directly in the *Filter Expression* field.

-If the filters expressions cannot be matched, you need to create a custom widget.
+If the filters expressions cannot be matched, you need to implement a custom widget in ASP.NET Core and manually migrate using this new widget.
 We recommend using the Content List widget ([ASP.NET](https://www.progress.com/documentation/sitefinity-cms/content-list-widget-core)) to implement your custom widget.

 #### Migrate Calendar widget

-The current version of Sitefinity CLI cannot migrate the Calendar widget.
+Sitefinity CLI cannot migrate the Calendar widget.

 You need to create a custom widget, based on Content List widget ([ASP.NET](https://www.progress.com/documentation/sitefinity-cms/content-list-widget-core)) to implement your custom widget.

 #### Migrate Login form with Reset password mode set to Reset password widget

 If you have configured the Login form widget ([Web Forms](https://www.progress.com/documentation/sitefinity-cms/133/login-widget-webforms), [MVC](https://www.progress.com/documentation/sitefinity-cms/login-form-widget-mvc)) with `Allow users to reset password` to ASP.NET Core renderer, it is migrated without the option to reset the password because there is a separate widget providing that functionality.

-You need to manually add the new Reset password widget ([ASP.NET](https://www.progress.com/documentation/sitefinity-cms/reset-password-widget)) on the page and configure it.
+You need to manually add the new Reset password widget ([ASP.NET Core](https://www.progress.com/documentation/sitefinity-cms/reset-password-widget)) on the page and configure it.

+#### Replacement of multilingual pages

+The following scenario is not supported:

+1. You migrate a page
+1. You add new languages only to the migrated copy of the page
+1. You attempt to migrate the page again, using the `--replace` option

+In this scenario, only the single original language of the original page is preserved.

 ## Known issues